kezza2k7/RestoreEstopia/README.md

 1. Clone the repository: `git clone https://github.com/kezza2k7/RestoreEstopia`
 2. Navigate to the project directory: `cd RestoreEstopia`
 3. Use `npm install` to install the required packages
+4. Forward the port 2999 to the domain located in the REDIRECT_URI in the .env file
-4. Start the bot with `node index.js`
+5. Start the bot with `node index.js`

 ## Usage
 1. Setup the .env file with the following: